"Now Listen to Me..."

 Almost all of the characters in Dark Passage have a fascinating but tenacious persistence about them, a trait that causes several to make consequential reappearances in the story when earlier we thought we’d seen the last of them.

-As previously attested, Dark Passage is on solid noir ground, except for the main character who is characteristically on anything but: The wrongly accused Vincent Parry (played to melancholic but resilient perfection by Humphrey Bogart) is hiding out in a most unstable but immersive and atmospheric San Francisco.
+As previously attested, Dark Passage is on solid noir ground, except for the main character who is characteristically on anything but: The wrongly accused Vincent Parry (played to melancholic but resilient perfection by Humphrey Bogart) who's hiding out in a most unstable but immersive and atmospheric San Francisco.
 He’s surrounded by an array of distinctive friend and foe and always of the extreme variety, as are his unusual, ever-changing and admittedly rather implausible circumstances.
-These include a cabby, a plastic surgeon and a close friend Parry relies upon at one end of the spectrum.
+These include a cabby, a plastic surgeon and a close male friend Parry relies upon at one end of the spectrum.
 On the other there’s a maniacally jealous paranoiac (the witness against Parry mentioned earlier), a nosy police investigator, and a scheming blackmailer.

 When the conflicting self-interests, along with the suspense, heats up and finally reaches “code red”, Vincent will have more than his dead wife to answer for because the body count around him has also risen.
-This makes it imperative that he get far away from the city (make that really far away) that others, like Vincent, hope to have left their heart in.
+This makes it imperative that he get far away from the city (make that really far away) that others, like Vincent hopes to, have left their heart in.
 First, he’ll have to wend his way through this treacherous “dark (rite of) passage.”
 Will he make it?
 And what will happen to his new found friend Irene?
 Will things end in typical noir fashion with our hero’s demise, or will it be like the song we keep hearing during his amazing journey, Too Marvelous for Words?

 See it and find out.
 Dark Passage has been recently released on an immaculate region-free Blu-ray by Warner Archive.
 The image below has more information including ordering from Amazon U.S.